 Publications & Projects

-I wrote scripts to tidy data and create visualisations from three questionnaires for the Family Rights Group's Care Crisis Review, funded by the Nuffield Foundation.
+I wrote scripts to tidy data and create visualisations from three questionnaires for the Family Rights Group's Care Crisis Review, funded by the Nuffield Foundation, and contributed to writing the final reports which have contributed to the national sector-led Care Crisis Review.

-I provided support with quantitative aspects of the Child Welfare Inequalities Project in Sheffield with Professor Kate Morris and Dr. Will Mason.
+I provided support with quantitative aspects of the Child Welfare Inequalities Project in case study strand in Sheffield with Professor Kate Morris and Dr. Will Mason.
+I then led analysis of spending data on children & young peoples' services using latent growth models (published in Local Government Studies, see above).
+This work was reported nationally in news outlets and has been given in evidence to All Party Parliamentary Groups.
 This research was funded by the Nuffield Foundation.

 - ESRC White Rose DTC 1+3 Scholarship